Cork Simon works in solidarity with men and women who are homeless in Cork, offering housing and support in their journey back to independent living.

 We aim to publish a research paper each year that focuses on the experiences of and challenges for people experiencing homelessness, and the solutions that need to be rolled-out to address the housing and homeless crisis in Cork.
 Our most recent report, ‘Home Truths’, was published in October 2016 during Simon Week.
 The report explores how the housing crisis is driving the homeless crisis and includes real life accounts of people’s attempts to find a home, the obstacles they face and the toll it takes.

 Our campaigns range from our annual Simon Week to online campaigns and petitions, all of which offer people an opportunity to be part of the solution to homelessness.
 Simon Week – Seven days of Action on Homelessness, runs during the first week of October.
 Our most recent online campaign – Stand and Deliver, over 10,000 people signed a letter to Cabinet demanding that they stand by their promise and deliver sufficient housing to end long-term homelessness.

-Graham is our Addiction Counsellor working with an average of 16 people per week, with another 15 people on a waiting list for counseling.
+Graham is the Addiction Counsellor in Cork Simon working with an average of 16 people per week, with another 15 people on a waiting list for counseling.
 “Nobody wakes up and chooses to be an addict.
 It creeps in insidiously and before you realise, you have been enveloped by it.
 The one common thing everyone has coming through my door is a feeling of desperation – we all know what that feels like.”

 Patricia is the Housekeeping Assistant in our Emergency Shelter.
 She makes sure all resident areas are clean and comfortable for those who come to us for help.“In the last few years we have had a lot more young people stay in the Shelter.
 I can see that they’re completely lost and can’t find a way out of their turmoil.
 That’s the hardest part for me… having to see that happen to our young people.”